dfelinto/blender-manual/manual/modeling/geometry_nodes/attribute/attribute_vector_math.rst

    :Divide:
       The entrywise division of A by B. Division by zero results in zero.
       :math:`(A.x / B.x, A.y / B.y, A.z / B.z)`
+   :Multiply Add:
+      The entrywise combination of the multiply and additon operations.
+      :math:`A * B + C`
    :Cross Product: The cross product of A and B.
    :Project: The projection of A onto B.
    :Reflect: The reflection of A around the normal B. B need not be normalized.